medic/cht-docs/content/en/apps/guides/hosting/4.x/app-developer.md

 #### Stopping

 When you're done with a project, it's good to stop all the containers to reduce load on your computer.
 Do this by specifying the project and the `down` command.
+This command will simply stop the active Docker containers, and not delete any data.
 Using our existing example `4_oh_the_first` project, you would call:

 ```shell
 ./cht-docker-compose.sh 4_oh_the_first.env down